 Why is My pH Always High in My Saltwater Pool

-There are a few differences between standard Chlorine freshwater swimming pools and Saltwater pools that use a Salt Generator that produces its own chlorine through the process of Electrolysis using salt to feed the generator.
+There are a few differences between standard Chlorine freshwater swimming pools and Saltwater pools that use a Salt Generator that produces its chlorine through the process of Electrolysis using salt to feed the generator.
 Many folks have made the switch to saltwater pools but one difference is higher “sitting” pH.
-Why is my ph always high in my saltwater pool?
+Why is my pH always high in my saltwater pool?

 The reason why saltwater pools usually have elevated pH levels is that the generation of chlorine with the electrolysis process tends to create byproducts like Sodium hydroxide, also known as lye and caustic soda that have a very high pH, Sodium Hydroxide has a 13 pH and is extremely high, or basic.